Back to Hot Button Report

 • Set targets and timelines to retire and restore high-carbon peatlands within concession boundaries.

-• Ensure all supply partners and open-market suppliers are not associated with the conversion of natural forests to plantations.
+• Ensure all supply partners and open-market suppliers are not associated with deforestation or the conversion of natural forests to plantations.

 Facilities

-Asia Pacific Rayon (APR) opened its mill in 2019 in Kerinci, Riau, Sumatra, Indonesia.
+Asia Pacific Rayon (APR) opened its mill in 2019 in Pangkalan Kerinci, Riau, Sumatra, Indonesia.

-APR has one facility that has been registered on the ZDHC platform and has been assessed at the progressive level in all three criteria related to chemical management: chemical recovery, wastewater discharge, and air emissions.
+APR has one facility, and this has been registered on the ZDHC platform and has been assessed at the progressive level in all three criteria related to chemical management: chemical recovery, wastewater discharge, and air emissions.
+As a result, APR has a dark green flask.

 More information